This Is The Best Way To Use IHG Rewards Points

 How To Use IHG Rewards Points

-Yes, the Chase IHG Rewards Club Premier Credit Card has a sign up bonus of 80,000 points if you spend $2,000 in the first 3 months.
-Editor's Note: This offer has since expired.
+Yes, the Chase IHG Rewards Club Premier Credit Card has a sign up bonus of 140,000 points if you spend $3,000 in the first 3 months.

-So, what can you do with 80,000 IHG Points?
-As I mentioned, IHG's footprint is worldwide.
-Their award chart ranges from as low as 10,000 points a night, to 70,000 points a night.
-So, with this bonus, you could stay 8 nights somewhere, but expect lower-end properties in lesser markets.
-On the high end, IHG properties can be some of the best in the world, like the Intercontinental Resort and Spa Moorea, which is only 40,000 points per night!
+So, what can you do with 140,000 IHG Points?
+As I mentioned, IHG’s footprint is worldwide.
+Their award chart ranges from as low as 10,000 points a night to 70,000 points a night, and IHG has recently updated their awards program to be dynamically priced.
+So, with this bonus, you could stay 14 nights somewhere, but expect lower-end properties in lesser markets.
+On the high end, IHG properties can be some of the best in the world, like the Intercontinental Paris-Le Grand.

-Keep in mind, you can also transfer Ultimate Rewards points from a Ultimate Rewards-earning credit card like the Chase Sapphire Preferred or Reserve (both with 50,000 point sign up offers currently) to top off your balance.
+Keep in mind, you can also transfer Ultimate Rewards points from an Ultimate Rewards-earning credit card like the Chase Sapphire Preferred or Reserve (The Preferred card currently has a 60,000 point sign up offer) to top off your balance.